-You are probably familiar with the disappointment of finding your favourite mascara thick and clumpy, and may even insist on using it just so you don’t have to throw it out.
+You are probably familiar with the disappointment of finding your favorite mascara thick and clumpy, and may even insist on using it just so you don’t have to throw it out.
 You spend forever trying to accomplish the impossible task of applying your clumpy mascara evenly without smearing.
-It might even be completely dried out and useless altogether.
+Or even worse, it might even be completely dried out and useless altogether.

-If you love to have an array of different colours to choose from when applying eyeliners, you may find it a little costly.
-You may also be a creative soul who wants a specific shade of colour you cannot find at the store for your latest cosplay project.
+If you love to have an array of different colors to choose from when applying eyeliners, you may find it a little costly.
+You may also be a creative soul who wants a specific shade of color you cannot find at the store for your latest cosplay project.

 Kajal or kohl may be the quieter of the makeup range but the dramatic look of kajal-rimmed eyes can transform your beautiful eye makeup into a look that is both sophisticated and exquisite—that is if you get it right.
 Otherwise, your deep and intense glance will appear tired and dull thanks to your faded kajal.

-The secret to alluring kajal-enhanced eyes is to first clean your waterline and your contact lens solution will do the trick.
+The secret to alluring kajal-enhanced eyes is to first clean your waterline.
+And your contact lens solution is the perfect tool for the trick.
 Simply wet your cotton bud with the solution and rub it across your waterline.
 Your eyes would never again give the impression that you’re constantly lacking sleep but will instead radiate effortless elegance, adorn with glamour and confidence.

 Electronic devices are sensitive to harsh household chemicals that you usually use to clean your items.
 The pH of most household cleaners is either much too alkaline or acidic which can corrode these sensitive devices.
 Even baking soda, a favourite of nature lovers still has a pH of 8 to 9, which makes it a slightly alkaline substance.